 How to print TPU on most printers

-Compared to basic materials like PLA filament, TPU is a more challenging plastic to get good results with, but with the right settings TPU can be printed on most consumer grade 3d printers such as the Sainsmart Ender 3 or the Sainsmart Coreception with little to no modification.
+Compared to basic materials like PLA filament, TPU is a more challenging plastic to get good results with, but with the right settings TPU can be printed on most consumer grade 3d printers such as the Sainsmart x Creality Ender 3 S1 PRO with little to no modification.

 Slowing down your print speeds is the most critical setting that will help improve your success rates with TPU.
 This will vary depending on the extruder design you are using but the following ranges are a good starting point to test out and optimize: